LynnKhine/My-Notes-markdown-/Csharp other notes.md

 ### Wrong

-As you see here, `BookModel` is not the same type with `GetBookByIdResponseModel` and IDE will show you the error that `result` is not null.
+As you see here, `BookModel` is not the same type with `GetBookByIdResponseModel` and IDE will show you the error that `result` is not null here.

 ```csharp
 public GetBookByIdResponseModel GetBookById(GetBookByIdRequestModel model)